 We have a strong and mutually beneficial relationship with Sunoco, Inc. Through its subsidiaries, Sunoco, Inc. is a leading independent United States refiner and marketer of petroleum products; a growing manufacturer of petrochemicals; and a technologically advantaged manufacturer of metallurgical-grade coke for use in the steel industry.
-Sunoco, Inc. has a significant interest in our partnership through its indirect ownership of a 76.5 % limited partner interest and a 2% general partner interest.

-Sunoco, Inc. conducts its refinery and marketing operations through Sunoco R&M. Substantially all of our business activities with Sunoco, Inc. are conducted with Sunoco R&M. Sunoco R&M is the largest refiner in the Northeast United States and owns and operates the following four refineries, which have a combined crude oil processing capacity of 730,000 bpd:
+Sunoco R&M is the largest refiner in the Northeast United States and owns and operates the following four refineries, which have a combined crude oil processing capacity of 730,000 bpd:

-- . the Philadelphia, Pennsylvania refinery, which can process 330,000 bpd of crude oil, making it the largest refinery in the Northeast United States; - the Marcus Hook, Pennsylvania refinery near Philadelphia, which can process 175,000 bpd of crude oil; - . the Toledo, Ohio refinery, which can process 140,000 bpd of crude oil; and - . the Tulsa, Oklahoma refinery, which can process 85,000 bpd of crude oil.
+- . the Philadelphia, Pennsylvania refinery, which can process 330,000 bpd of crude oil, making it the largest refinery in the Northeast United States; - . the Marcus Hook, Pennsylvania refinery near Philadelphia, which can process 175,000 bpd of crude oil; - . the Toledo, Ohio refinery, which can process 140,000 bpd of crude oil; and - . the Tulsa, Oklahoma refinery, which can process 85,000 bpd of crude oil.

-Sunoco R&M markets refined products in 21 states on the East Coast and in the Midwest through approximately 4,150 branded retail gasoline outlets, selling nearly four billion gallons of gasoline per year.
+Sunoco R&M markets refined products in 21 states on the East Coast and in the Midwest through approximately 4,100 branded retail gasoline outlets, selling nearly four billion gallons of gasoline per year.
 In addition, Sunoco R&M sells refined products through wholesale and spot market sales and exchanges refined product with other refiner-marketers to enhance distribution efficiency.

 The majority of our operations are strategically located within Sunoco R&M's refining and marketing supply chain, but we do not own or operate any refining or marketing assets.
 Sunoco R&M relies on us to provide transportation and terminalling services that support its refining and marketing operations.
-For the twelve months ended September 30, 2001, Sunoco R&M accounted for approximately 77% of the pro forma sales and other operating revenue of our Eastern Pipeline System, 63% of the pro forma sales and other operating revenue of our Terminal Facilities, and 68% of the pro forma sales and other operating revenue of our Western Pipeline System.
+For the twelve months ended June 30, 2001, Sunoco R&M accounted for approximately 77% of the pro forma revenues of our Eastern Pipeline System, 63% of the pro forma revenues of our Terminal Facilities, and 59% of the pro forma revenues of our Western Pipeline System.
 We expect to continue to derive a substantial portion of our revenues from Sunoco R&M for the foreseeable future.

-The following table sets forth the crude oil refining capacity of each of Sunoco R&M's refineries and, for the twelve months ended September 30, 2001, the percentages of crude oil and feedstocks and refined products that we transported or terminalled for Sunoco R&M:
+The following table sets forth the crude oil refining capacity of each of Sunoco R&M's refineries, and, for the twelve months ended June 30, 2001, the percentages of crude oil and feedstocks, and refined products that we transported or terminalled for Sunoco R&M:

-Crude Oil / Feedstocks Refined Products
+Crude Oil / Feedstocks Refined P roducts

 Sunoco R&M Refinery Refining Transported or Terminalled by Our Assets Percent of Sunoco R&M Volumes Transported or Terminalled by Our Assets Percent of Sunoco R&M Volumes

 (bpd)

-Philadelphia, PA Marcus Hook, PA Toledo, OH Tulsa, OK 330,000 175,000 140,000 85,000 Yes No Yes Yes 100% 0% 52% 100% Yes Yes Yes Yes/(1)/ 63% 93% 88% 22%/(1)/
+Philadelphia, PA Marcus Hook, PA Toledo, OH Tulsa, OK , Yes No Yes Yes 100% 0% 55% 100% Yes Yes Yes Yes/(1)/ 66% 91% 99% 22%/(1)/

-Total 730,000 67%/(2)/ 71%/(1)/
+Total 730,000 67%/(2)/ 74%/(1)/

-(1) The only refined product that we transport from the Tulsa refinery is lube extracted feedstock.
-Excluding that refinery, we transported or terminalled 77% of the total refined products from Sunoco R&M's refineries.
+(1)The only refined product that we transport from the Tulsa refinery is lube extracted feedstock.
+Excluding this refinery, we transported or terminalled 80% of the total refined products from Sunoco R&M's refineries.

-(2)Excluding the Marcus Hook refinery, we transported 87% of the total crude oil and feedstocks to Sunoco R&M's refineries.
+(2)Excluding the Marcus Hook refinery, we transported 88% of the total crude oil and feedstocks to Sunoco R&M's refineries.